waittim/mask-detector/deployment/README.md

-Attention: this folder is not about the in-browser deployment but the flask deployment.
+Attention: this folder is not about the in-browser deployment but about the Flask deployment.
 For in-browser solution, please check [facemask-detection](https://github.com/waittim/facemask-detection).

 ## Requirements